 We’re skipping those overheads, assuming you plan and execute the MS entrance exams well.

 The average application fee for many of the top MS programs in the USA is $75 (4,500 Rupees).
 [Source: US News]

-Additionally, if you haven’t planned your target MS colleges well and included them during the GRE exam (you are allowed 4 free universities) you have to pay $27 (INR 1,620) to send the score to each additional Masters university.
+Additionally, if you haven’t planned your target MS colleges well and included them during the GRE exam (you are allowed 4 free universities) you have to pay $27 (~INR 1,800) to send the score to each additional Masters university.
 Check the official site for the latest fee.

 Similarly, TOEFL allows 4 free universities.
-The fee for sending your TOEFL score to additional MS universities is $19 (1,140 Rupees).
+The fee for sending your TOEFL score to additional MS universities is $20 (INR 1,300).
+If you register for TOEFL iBT, you can avail of the TOEFL Value Pack Premium pack which gives you test material, five additional score reports and a $35 (INR 2,300) discount for future registrations.
 Check their site for the latest fee.